One question I get in every conversation about inbound marketing is: How much does it cost? And every time I answer them the same way "It depends".

 What content exists on the site that we could re-purpose?

 How does this affect pricing: Once we dig into the content you have, it may save us time creating new content during your campaign.
 However, your site could also be in poor shape, and we may need to do some tweaks, or create a new one.

 Another thing we need to determine before we price inbound marketing for you is, how competitive is your industry, and how do you stack up compared to the competition?

 Based on your goals, we look at your competitive landscape, as this will dictate a lot of your inbound marketing strategy.
 We look at how you rank in the search engines for specific keywords that you would like to be found for.
 We also look at your competitor's current content marketing efforts, their social media presence, as well as many other SEO-related items.

 How does this affect pricing: Based on your competition, your goals, and your time-frame, we plan your custom strategy accordingly.

 Content Marketing Strategy

 Content marketing is all the rage these days, as it should be.
 Why?
 Because it works when done properly.

 Content comes in many forms:

-Based on budget, goals and time-frame, we will create an initial recommended two to three month content calendar with many of the above items listed.
+Based on budget, goals, and time-frame, we will create an initially recommended two to three-month content calendar with many of the above items listed.